A History of Helping Pets Heal

 - Decreased muscle tone and strength

 Acupuncture is just one part of a holistic treatment approach to your pet’s health and wellness.
 Veterinary Specialists of the Rockies is pleased to work in partnership with your family vet on your pet’s care plan.
-Before assessing your pet’s health and before acupuncture can begin, Dr. Paul will request your pet’s health records from your family veterinarian to understand all existing conditions.
-Veterinary acupuncture can work well to improve pain and mobility, though Dr. Paul will also check for underlying injuries and illness.
-Along with his own extensive veterinary medical and acupuncture experience, Dr. Paul has access to additional resources and consultation from our experienced veterinary specialists in internal medicine, surgery, cardiology, and diagnostic imaging.
+Before assessing your pet’s health and before acupuncture can begin, our veterinary acupuncture specialist will request your pet’s health records from your family veterinarian to understand all existing conditions.
+Veterinary acupuncture can work well to improve pain and mobility, though our vet will also check for underlying injuries and illness.
+Along with extensive veterinary medical and acupuncture experience, our doctor has access to additional resources and consultation from our experienced veterinary specialists in internal medicine, surgery, cardiology, and diagnostic imaging.

 An initial veterinary acupuncture consultation and treatment session with our veterinary acupuncture specialist will take about an hour.
 We will also develop a treatment plan for your pet, including a proposed number of visits and a timeline of anticipated relief of symptoms.
 Follow-up treatments take approximately 30 minutes.
 For acupuncture to be effective, needles need to be inserted and remain in place for a specific amount of time (15 minutes, for example).
-Dr. Paul will share what you and your pet can expect before treatment begins, and then he’ll provide any treats and toys needed to keep your pet distracted, safe, and relaxed throughout their treatment.
+Our vet will share what you and your pet can expect before treatment begins, and then will provide any treats and toys needed to keep your pet distracted, safe, and relaxed throughout their treatment.

 The results of veterinary acupuncture may vary, along with the length of time it takes for pets to experience potential benefits.
 Effectiveness of acupuncture can depend on how severe or debilitating a pet’s physical condition is when acupuncture begins, and results are not guaranteed.
 Acute conditions like muscle strains and sprains may respond quickly to treatment with acupuncture.
 Other chronic conditions like osteoarthritis or hip dysplasia will likely take longer to reflect adequate results or may show varying improvement with acupuncture.